platformsh/platformsh-docs/guides/configuration/drupal_application.md

 In this example, we are only using the ``mysql`` service.
 You can use more services (redis, solr...) if you need.

 This example presumes that your Drupal codebase is in the "public" directory of your repository.
 If it's not the case, you can change the ``root`` to the proper folder where your Drupal files are located.
+If you do this, however, there may be other pages in this tutorial referring to the ``public`` directory that you will need to change as well.
 Note that putting your Drupal webroot at the root of the repository is not supported.